thedanwood/Web-Scraper-Application/README.md

 -	Created the interface as responsive
 -	Format current line chart better such as y axis start at 0, label axes, allow for further time ranges etc

-I appreciate there are gaps in my knowledge such as unit testing and front end framework, but I am extremely keen to learn new principles and practices and feel I would be a great fit for the team and company if given the chance.
+I appreciate there are gaps in my knowledge such as unit testing and front end framework, but I am extremely keen to learn these new practices and feel I would be a great fit for the team and company if given the chance.

 I hope I have done enough to proceed.
 However, if I haven’t it would be great to hear from you about what I could have done better.